syncfusion-content/wpf-docs/wpf/ToolBar/Customization-of-ToolBarAdv.md

 ---
 layout: post
 title: Customization | ToolBarAdv | Wpf | Syncfusion
-description: This section explain about how to customize the appearance of Syncfusion WPF ToolBarAdv.
+description: This section explain about how to customize the appearance and set different themes for Syncfusion WPF ToolBarAdv.
 platform: wpf
 control: ToolBarAdv
 documentation: ug